NRCar/P5/writeup.md

 ---

-###Discussion
+### Discussion

-####1.
-Briefly discuss any problems / issues you faced in your implementation of this project.
+#### 1. Briefly discuss any problems / issues you faced in your implementation of this project.
 Where will your pipeline likely fail?
 What could you do to make it more robust?

-Here I'll talk about the approach I took, what techniques I used, what worked and why, where the pipeline might fail and how I might improve it if I were going to pursue this project further.
+The compuation time of the pipeline was large  and still produced false positives.
+The pipeline also identified the cars on the road on the other side with traffic in the opposite direction.
+Overall it doesnt seem to be something that can be used for real time detection.